 the embryo of a mammal in the later stages of development, when it shows all the main recognizable features of the mature animal, esp a human embryo from the end of the second month of pregnancy until birth

 A fetus isn’t some non-descript thing that can be killed at will.
-Fetus is a stage of life for a mammal, in the case of human fetuses it is recognizable as a human.
-Has DNA different then the DNA of his or her mother, and father, the exact DNA that he or she will have 50 years in the future.
+Fetus is a stage of life for a mammal, in the case of human fetuses, it is recognizable as a human.
+Has DNA different than the DNA of his or her mother, and father, the exact DNA that he or she will have 50 years in the future.

-They are different then already born humans in some ways.
+They are different than already born humans in some ways.

-They differ in size from other humans, but a toddler is smaller then a basketball player.
-Is a toddler less human than the basketball player.
+They differ in size from other humans, but a toddler is smaller than a basketball player.
+Is a toddler less human than the basketball player?
 I don’t think so.

-They do have a different level of development then a toddler, but a toddler has a different level of development then a sixty year old person.
-Is the toddler less human than a sixty year old person?
-If not then level of development should not make a human fetus less of a human, than a two year old.
+They do have a different level of development than a toddler, but a toddler has a different level of development than a sixty-year-old person.
+Is the toddler less human than a sixty-year-old person?
+If not then the level of development should not make a human fetus less of a human, than a two-year-old.

-Their environment is different then a toddlers environment, but is a swimmer less human than a non-swimmer?
+Their environment is different than a toddlers environment, but is a swimmer less human than a non-swimmer?
 All humans have environments that they call their own.
 I would be miserable if you took me to a colder environment.
 Some are comfortable in places like Alaska.
-Some would breathe really well if you took them to a high mountain top, some would pass out from lack of air.
+Some would breathe really well if you took them to a high mountaintop, some would pass out from lack of air.
 Some humans are in the water so much that you are tempted to look for gills.
-Do any of these environments make someone less human then the others?
+Do any of these environments make someone less human than the others?
 If not then the environment of the human fetus should not make a difference either.

-They are also more dependant then older humans, but is the kid who wants a snack, less human than a full grown adult who has his or her own job, and takes care of themselves?
+They are also more dependent than older humans, but is the kid who wants a snack, less human than a full grown adult who has his or her own job, and takes care of themselves?
 Nope, still just as human.